curatorio/widgets/README.md

 var widget = new Curator.Widgets.Panel({
     // ...
     panel: {
         autoPlay: true,     // carousel will auto rotate
-        autoLoad: true,    // carousel will auto load new when it reaches the end of the current page of posts moveAmount:1,      // number of posts to move at a time infinite:true      // if the last post is reached should it rotate back to the start }
+        autoLoad: true,     // carousel will auto load new when it reaches the end of the current page of posts
+        moveAmount: 1,      // number of posts to move at a time
+        infinite: true      // if the last post is reached should it rotate back to the start }
 });
 ```